 There are also other problems, which the Cardano project is trying to solve.
 One trendy theme is interoperability, which means connectivity between different blockchains.

 Even if Bitcoin would be a distributed and decentralized, you still need a centralized third-party service when you want to buy Bitcoins with USD, EUR or GBP.
 What if you want to exchange your Bitcoins to some altcoins?
 You need Binance or some other cryptocurrency exchange.

 It is very important to understand that Cardano is very much a work still in progress.
-This is the status in September 2019.
+This is the status in May 2020, when this article is being written.
 Even if there is progress in the roadmap, it’ll take several years before all features are fully implemented.

 Charles Hoskinson has chosen a very academic approach when it comes to the development process.
 He wants to build slowly but surely something that is studied carefully.
 The programming language used in Cardano, Haskell, is a good example of this.

 ”Cardano is the first blockchain project to be built on peer-reviewed academic research.
 This level of scrutiny of the underlying technology is an industry first.
 Further to this, Cardano is unique in that it’s written in the Haskell coding language.